burnedpopcorn/Pizza-Tower-1.1.0-Web-Port/README.md

   Why?
 Because I'm bad at coding, and I'm not sure if this will get any attention

-## No files will be listed here, instead being downloadable by a Google Drive Link
+## No files will be listed here, instead being downloadable by a Google Drive Link (https://drive.google.com/file/d/1DkkFvisrEHQsYiShZA9Ha-px2kaZfett/view?usp=drive_link)
 - Which will include a decompiled Pizza Tower for anyone that wants to improve this shit
 - Note that I used GX.GAMES and VM to compile it, and to obtain the compiled files from GameMaker Studio for free, just go to C:/Users/(your username)/AppData/Local/GameMakerStudio2-LTS/GMS2TEMP
 - In which you will find a folder called PizzaTower_GMS_(some numbers)_VM after you compiled the project

 The said files will NOT run locally as file:// will just result in CORS errors and will not allow runner.html (the main file that runs Pizza Tower) to read the game files

-The only way for them to work is if you have a web server running this (not tested), or a local server using something like python (which has successfully been tested)
+The only way for them to work is if you have a web server running this, or a local server using something like python

-I won't be hosting these files as I don't have access to a server nor will I use my own computers as a server
+~~I won't be hosting these files as I don't have access to a server nor will I use my own computers as a server (Update: I managed to host it for free using x10hosting's free plan using a minimalized version of the compiled files which is about 280MB form the normal version which is about 680MB)

-And the files are too big for github pages or any other service I can think of to host for free (~680 MB just for the Web Port)

 ## Thanks to
 - loypoll for the full decompilation of the recent Pizza Tower Update